-Wind turbine locations would be consistent with Section 303 of the Land Use Code, which requires a minimum setback of 0.25 miles from any existing structure, including residential structures, as required by the Campo Lease.
+Wind turbine locations would be consistent with the Campo Lease, which requires a minimum setback of 0.25 miles from any existing structure, including residential structures.

 The proposed turbines would be state-of-the-art models, made from a glass-reinforced polyester composite similar to that used in the marine industry for sophisticated racing hulls.
 Fully enclosed tubular conical steel towers would support the turbines.
 The foundations would be steel-reinforced concrete and would use either spread footings or rock anchors, depending on existing soil conditions.
 Towers would be painted off-white for aviation visibility and to provide corrosion protection, extending the life of turbine components and preventing breakage.
 Engineering design and quality control have improved significantly with advances in technology, and the occurrence of rotor blade breakage is highly unlikely.
-A turbine rotor and the nacelle (which includes the electrical generator) would be installed in each turbine and would routinely perform self-diagnostic tests.
+A turbine rotor and the nacelle (which includes the electrical generator) would be mounted on top of each turbine tower, for a tower hub height of up to 374 feet.
+Computer systems would be installed in each turbine and would routinely perform self-diagnostic tests.
 The systems would also allow a remote operator to set new operating parameters, perform system checks, and ensure that turbines are operating at peak performance.

-As stated in Section 2.2.1 of this EIS, the Project wind turbines would meet the Tribe's established 0.25mile setback requirement, which applies to all occupied Tribal residences.
+As stated in Section 2.2.1 of this EIS, the Project wind turbines would meet the Tribe's established 0.25-mile setback requirement, which applies to all occupied Tribal residences.
 Implementation of recommended MM-PH&S-2 and MM-PH&S-4 would provide adequate safety zones and would reduce effects to less than adverse.